danielpclark/base_custom/README.md

 [![crates.io version](https://img.shields.io/crates/v/base_custom.svg)](https://crates.io/crates/base_custom)
 [![License](https://img.shields.io/crates/l/base_custom.svg)]()

 Use any characters as your own numeric base and convert to and from decimal.
+This can be taken advantage of in various ways:

+* Mathematics: number conversion
+* Brute force sequencing
+* Rolling ciphers
+* Moderate information concealment
+* Other potential uses such as deriving music or art from numbers

 _There is also a Ruby and Crystal implementation of this which this was based off of._